When would you use this?

 Instructions:

-To reuse materials from this past course, you have three options and what you choose depends on how much of the material you want to bring into the new semester.
+To reuse materials from a past course, you have three options and what you choose depends on how much of the material you want to bring into the new semester.

 Environment/Applies To: